 - Do not let other people control your computer.
 This is the same as if you let thieves to freely enter your house and walk around!
 Never let other people install remote desktop software on your computer.

 - Never give your passwords to anyone!
 If someone asks you to share your Kriptomat registration email and password, it should be an immediate red flag that they are a scammer.
 Never allow anyone to access your user profile.

 - Check the licenses.
-Any responsible company working in the cryptocurrency industry today should hold verifiable licenses for their operations.
+Any responsible company working in the cryptocurrency industry today should hold verifiable licenses for its operations.
 If a company cannot provide this information, then you should proceed with extreme caution.
 Kriptomat holds a License for providing financial services - virtual currencies services

 - Use common sense.
 Make an educated decision on who to trust and who not to trust.
-We do not suggest trusting promises of easy money, high returns, etc. Help us improve the image of the cryptocurrencies sphere, build the trust and try to prevent scams and Ponzi schemes.
+We do not suggest trusting promises of easy money, high returns, etc. Help us improve the image of the cryptocurrency sphere, build trust and try to prevent scams and Ponzi schemes.
 Avoid working with services that should not be trusted.

 Official Channels for Communication